 We work with other government agencies to protect and manage New Zealand’s biodiversity.

-- weeds and diseases (biosecurity)
+We also work on weeds and diseases (biosecurity) and marine biodiversity.

 We also administer the Resource Management Act, which includes specific provisions about indigenous biodiversity.